vector-vulture/sysmon/README.md

 # sysmon

-Sysmon configuration file for Windows to be used for Detection Engineering
+Sysmon configuration file to be used on Windows, for detection engineering.
+Basically SwiftOnSecurity's default, but with some additional stuff.

+## ImageLoad
+amlib.dll
+CldApi.dll